odysseasiatrou/Distributable-Navigator-App/README.md

 Firstly before proceeding to the details of this project , let's first clearly mention what is a distributed environment for the newcomers .As i have already mentioned few lines above it was a project developed for a course during my academical studies .
 Thus , i have clear view of what many newcomers whould understand about this app .
-So let's define what is a distributed environment or more accurate what is a distributed system and then we will go further on what is the environment it is operating in .
+So let's define what is a distributed environment or more accurate what is a distributed system and then we will go on further analysis with what is the environment it is operating in .

 Definition of Distributed System from techopedia :

 A distributed system is a network that consists of autonomous computers that are connected using a distribution middleware.
 They help in sharing different resources and capabilities to provide users with a single and integrated coherent network.

 Let's now proceed on what is this actually describing and let's talk in terms of what the environment will be .
 So :